will123195/express-user-auth/README.md

 - Responsive Semantic UI
 - Works with any database
-- Login with email, Facebook, Twitter, Google, or Github
+- TODO: Login with email, Facebook, Twitter, Google, or Github

 ## Install